FanescaPhase2Cover.jpg

 I stepped before it knowing that if I did not, he might not.

-If this is what it means to choose someone, then I suppose I have already done so—long before I found the words for it.
+And if this is what it means to choose someone, then I suppose I have already done so.

 The Forge of Spells was within reach.